mmistakes/minimal-mistakes/_drafts/2022-06-12-zio-streams.md

   val regeneratePostPipeline: Set[String] => ZPipeline[Any, CharacterCodingException, Byte, Byte] =
     ZPipeline.utf8Decode >>>
-      ZPipeline.splitLines >>> // we want to operate own whole lines addTags(_) >>>
+      ZPipeline.splitLines >>> // we want to operate own whole lines this time addTags(_) >>>
       addLink >>>
-      addNewLine >>> // since we split on out new lines, we should add it back in ZPipeline.utf8Encode // Back to a format to write to a file
+      addNewLine >>> // since we split on out new line characters, we should add one back in ZPipeline.utf8Encode // Back to a format to write to a file

     val writeFile: String => ZSink[Any, Throwable, Byte, Byte, Long] =